AndreasArvidsson/andreas-talon-vscode/README.md

     Open editor/tab at given index.
 Negative indices are counted from the back.
 -   `andreas.getFileName(): string`
     Get file name of active editor.
--   `andreas.undoUntilNotDirty()`
-    Undo until the document is not dirty.
-Same as closing and reopening the document without saving changes.
 -   `andreas.getClassName(): string`
     Get class name.
 Useful for inserting constructor in C++/Java.
 -   `andreas.getGitFileURL(lineNumber: boolean): string`